Aashirwad-welzin/credzin_1/README.md

 - Decide the full schema of the app

 ## User Flow
-- login > salary details > add cards > show recommendations
+- login > personal/salary details > add cards > show recommendations
+- gmail consent required for spend analysis, start populating credit card data
+- reward maximizer [MVP], can show all the cards based on rank
+-

 ## Login-Page
 Toast for an existing user if the emails is already found during signup